-You’ve seen them on screen, in your neighbourhood, accompanying police and military officers, always looking sharp, powerful, and loyal.
+You’ve seen them on screen, in your neighborhood, accompanying police and military officers, always looking sharp, powerful, and loyal.
 These dogs are known for their intelligence, discipline, and devotion.
 Yes, you’re right!
 We’re talking about German Shepherd dogs.
 They excel at anything they’re trained to do: guide the handicapped, police and military work, search and rescue, drug detection, and much more.
 These dogs have so many exemplary qualities that it’s hard to put a finger on just one.

 If you want a dog as your faithful companion, check out these interesting facts about German Shepherds that might help you make the right decision: